 Psychology involves understanding human behavior, providing support, and positively impacting society and its people.
-Essentially, it is a field that helps gain insight into the human mind and improve mental health.
+Essentially, it is a field that helps students gain insight into the human mind, behavior, cognition, emotion, and mental health.

-For anyone looking to pursue higher education in Psychology, selecting the right educational institution is paramount.
-Your chosen institution must offer you quality education as well as growth opportunities.
-To help you in your selection, this article will give you some of the top psychology schools in the Netherlands, a country that is renowned for its diverse international community and excellent education system.
+For anyone looking to pursue higher education in psychology, selecting the right educational institution is paramount.
+Your chosen institution should offer quality education as well as growth opportunities.
+To help with your selection, this article highlights several notable psychology schools in the Netherlands, a country known for its broad range of English-taught programs and large international student community.

 Top Schools Offering Psychology in the Netherlands